EthanPeters96/Bootstrap/README.md

 Welcome!
 [Ethan's Gitpod](https://github.com/EthanPeters96)

-This is a webpage made using Bootstrap, I will be following A guid from Code Institute to create this webpage.
+This is a webpage made using Bootstrap, I will be following A guide from Code Institute to create this webpage.